How to Spot Fake Shoe Websites: 8 Red Flags Every Shopper Should Know

 No, the reviews of Kaaum are awful.
 We’ve not read a single good review about this company.

-If you purchase from a fake shoe website, please note that it’s possible that you’ll get a shoe of some kind.
+If you purchase from a fake shoe website, please note that you might receive a shoe, but it might not be the one you expected.
 However, we can almost guarantee that you will be disappointed.
 Don’t end up like the lady below!